Updated: Dec 29, 2021

 The Solution: Efficient breathing prolongs hitting your lactate threshold.

 As lactic acid builds, your body diverts blood from powering your legs to rescue your overworked respiratory muscles.
 Decreased blood flow shows up in your run as fatigue.
 One study found that lessening the effort of breathing can improve blood flow to the legs by 7%.

 Another study proved that respiratory muscle resistance training (RMRT), or breathing through an air-restricting device five times per week for four weeks, increased the workload for the respiratory muscles.

 This strengthening resulted in participants increasing their VO2 max, which is the maximum amount of oxygen you can consume while exercising.
 A higher VO2 max led to hitting the lactate threshold later.

 The fixes: Intensity, abs, strides, exhales, and your mouth.

-• Intensity interval training is the classic way to increase your VO2 max quickly.
-These efforts push yourself beyond your lactate threshold and gradually continue to push that breaking point further and further back.
+Intensity interval training is the classic way to increase your VO2 max quickly.
+These efforts push you beyond your lactate threshold and gradually continue to push that breaking point further and further back.

 Training these muscles can and will occur in more ways than purchasing a breathing resistance tool, living at altitude, or practicing diaphragmatic breathing.
 Running naturally strengthens your core too, so as you continue the discipline of your runs, trust that you are benefiting your respiratory system.
 This is why seasoned runners do not gasp for life after the first few blocks (anymore).
 To quickly prolong your endurance, increase your body’s efficiency, and overcome the initial hump of discomfort, try these breathing exercises for running and start building those respiratory muscles.